vszakats/hb/.github/CONTRIBUTING.md

     chars, make sure to mark the codepage/encoding used and use `Chr()`/`hb_BCode()` calls to form the strings.
 Use UTF-8 if possible.
-    Notice that code examples are likely to be executed as `hbrun` scripts for testing, so it's a good idea to make them work this way.<br />
+    Notice that code examples are likely to be executed as `hbrun` scripts for testing, so it's a good idea to make them work this way.<br>
-    Also make sure not to report multiple issues under a single GitHub Issue.<br />
+    Also make sure not to report multiple issues under a single GitHub Issue.<br>
     * See more on self-contained examples:
       * <http://sscce.org/>
       * <https://stackoverflow.com/help/mcve>